codeclimate/codeclimate-rubocop/config/contents/layout/def_end_alignment.md

-This cop checks whether the end keywords of method definitions are aligned properly.
+Checks whether the end keywords of method definitions are aligned properly.

 Two modes are supported through the EnforcedStyleAlignWith configuration